 Here’s a herb that helps in the proper development of the brain.

 Ginkgo Biloba fights against Alzheimer’s disease, memory loss, and other neural problems.
-Thus it should be taken regularly by children, youth and elderly alike for an improved cognitive performance.
+Thus, it can be taken regularly by children, youth and elderly alike for an improved cognitive performance.
 Ginkgo is especially beneficial to tackle age-related brain troubles (5).
+In children, it is important to discuss its use with a healthcare professional.

 10. Protects The Eyes